vhuynh100/vtuber-alerts-bot/README.md

 # VTuber Alerts Bot

-Discord bot that sends alerts to a specified channel when a streamer goes live.
+Discord bot that sends alerts to a specified Discord channel when a YouTube streamer goes live.
 Discord channels can subscribe to user-specified streamers and will only receive notifications for those streamers.
-These are called "routes."

 ### Prerequisites:
 Python 3.11 or 3.12